 The truth is, beyond the smiles shared with the interviewers, uncertainty sets in at the moment you leave the interview room.
 Hence, as you prepare for an interview, it’s important you learn how to know if a job interview went well.

-Rather than spending time worrying about the outcome of the interview, read through the following signs an interview went well.
+Rather than spending time worrying about the outcome of the interview, read through the following.

 1. Giving you detailed information on the job role